ramirezmike/rust_gamejam_0821/README.md

 A 3D stealth game made in Rust using the awesome [Bevy engine][bevy].
 It can be played [here][itch].

 This game was made in a week as a submission for the [Rusty Jam][rustyjam] game jam.
-Check out and rate the submissions [here](submissions)!
+Check out and rate the submissions [here][submissions]!

 There is *a lot* that can be improved in this code base and I strongly advise anyone wanting to learn from this code to keep the above in mind.
 Again, this project was made in just 7 days, so a lot of shortcuts were taken.